Michdo93/map_listener_opencv/README.md

-# map_listener
+# map_listener_opencv

-ROS cpp package which listens and subscribes to the map topic.
-This mean it saves an occupancy grid map as pgm file.
+ROS package which listens and subscribes to the map topic.
+This mean it shows an occupancy grid map via OpenCV.

 ## Installation